 I need to rent a vehicle for a club or class outing.
 How do I go about that?
 See the Motor Pool information page for our vehicle list and policies.
-Please not that before you submit a vehicle request you'll need to have a certified driver lined up.
+Please note that before you submit a vehicle request, you'll need to have a certified driver lined up.

 What are the blue lights on campus?
 The blue light emergency stations are available for emergency assistance and information, medical assistance, fire alert, reporting crimes or suspicious persons, reporting vehicular accidents, or if you feel unsafe for any reason.
 Members of the campus community can call emergency personnel with a simple push of a button.
-At the same time, the LED Blue Light begins to flash, attracting attention to the location.
+When the button is pushed, the LED blue light begins to flash, attracting attention to the location.
 The emergency phone faceplate is illuminated at all times for clear visibility during the night.
 A map showing the station locations is available here.

 For a more complete list of services provided, please visit the Services Guide.